am-stewart/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a JavaScript library that we can use to build UI.
+It helps to solve the problem of the DOM being overloaded with data and interactions.
+React helps to recognize what nodes have actually changed in the virtual DOM before it will only update changes on the actual DOM.
+Anything that was unchanged during the interaction will stay the same.

 1. Describe component state.
+State is an object of data in the application that we can manipulate by using useState().

 1. Describe props.
+Props is an object that can be passed between components

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are a callback that happen after React updates the UI after the initial render or after a change has been made to the DOM.
+The way you can sync it with changes of certain state/props is to pass an array as a second argument.
+You would just put whatever props you want to target inside the array and the side effect would only happen if that prop is what made a change to the DOM.